New Zealand sand flounder

-The New Zealand sand flounder (Rhombosolea plebeia) is a righteye flounder of the genus Rhombosolea, found around New Zealand in shallow waters down to depths of 100 m.
+The New Zealand sand flounder (Rhombosolea plebeia; pātiki) is a righteye flounder of the genus Rhombosolea, found around New Zealand in shallow waters down to depths of 100 m.

-Common names
+Names

-New Zealand dab, pātiki, diamond, tinplate, square flounder.
+While the proper name for Rhombosolea plebeia is the New Zealand sand flounder, it is also colloquially known as the dab, diamond, square flounder and tinplate in English.
+The indigenous Māori name for the species is pātiki, a generic term for any species flounder that literally translates to "flat".

 Description

 Like other flatfish, the larval sand flounder begins its life with an eye on each side of its head and a round body shape, swimming upright through the midwater.
 As it grows out of this larval stage entering the juvenile stage one eye moves to the right side leaving the other blind and it takes on a flat diamond shape swimming flat/parallel to the ground.
 On the right side, the fish is a greenish brown dark colour or grey with faint mottling and on the left side (the side it lies on without eyes) it is white.
 The average length of an adult sand flounder is 25–35 cm with the maximum being 45 cm.
 In the day time, they lie on the seabed camouflaged almost perfectly in sand or mud; they have special pigment cells on their skin that can change colour to match their background, their protruding blue-green eyes being their only giveaway.
 They swim in a flowing style with an undulating movement of the side fins and when threatened by predators their tail is used for propulsion.
 Technically the adult swims on its side with the continuous dorsal fin fringing one edge of its diamond shaped body and its extended anal fin on the other.
 It has no swim bladder and only leaves the seabed for courtship and spawning activities.

 The New Zealand sand flounder can be distinguished from other flounder species in New Zealand by its yellow underside.